pmem/pmdk/README.md

 >
 ><sup>2</sup> PMDK for Windows is feature complete, but not yet considered production quality.
 >
-><sup>3</sup> DAX and **libfabric** are not yet supported in FreeBSD, so at this time PMDK is available as a technical preview release for development purposes.
+><sup>3</sup> DAX is not yet supported in FreeBSD, so at this time PMDK is available as a technical preview release for development purposes.

 ## Getting Started